 Mark Stange-Tregear: I was talking to my head of email about this the other day.
 It’s an interesting shift.

 If you look previously, we were always constrained in our email messages by what was available.
-Like, what can we get, and what we what we put in our email?
+Like, what can we get, and what can we put in our email?
 We’re now almost at the other extreme of the problem where there’s so much available to him, he’s asking me to filter it back so that it’s manageable.

 He can use almost anything.
 The technology is kind of taken out of the way and, rather than thinking “We’d like to do this, can the technology do it?” it’s kind of like, we can just assume the technology can do anything we want.
 Now, what do we really want to do?
 And what is our best plan moving forward?

 And I think you know Rakuten Rewards isn’t a huge company.
-We don’t have, you know, hundreds of people just sitting there helping engineer email programs.
+We don’t have hundreds of people just sitting there helping engineer email programs.
 That flexibility, that ability to be able to just think, “What do we want to do?” and trust that the technology can do it is a fairly fundamental gamechanger for us.

 “Once you put MessageGears on top of Snowflake, you can do pretty much anything you can think about, and the technology just gets out of the way.
 And you can move forward, designing the program as you want to design it.”

-Mark Stange-Tregear: The combination of MessageGears and Snowflake just allows us the flexibility and to be able to think about what we want to do rather than worrying about what the technology can do and then figuring out the best that we can do with the technology within the technology constraints.
+Mark Stange-Tregear: The combination of MessageGears and Snowflake just allows us the flexibility to be able to think about what we want to do rather than worrying about what the technology can do and then figuring out the best that we can do within the technology constraints.
 Once you put MessageGears on top of Snowflake, you can do pretty much anything you can think about, and the technology just gets out of the way.
 And you can move forward, designing the program as you want to design it.